Journal of Clinical Investigation

 A novel polymorphism in the extracellular domain 2 (EC2) of FcgammaRIIIA affects ligand binding by natural killer (NK) cells and monocytes from genotyped homozygous normal donors independently of receptor expression.
 The nonconservative T to G substitution at nucleotide 559 predicts a change of phenylalanine (F) to valine (V) at amino acid position 176.
 Compared with F/F homozygotes, FcgammaRIIIa expressed on NK cells and monocytes in V/V homozygotes bound more IgG1 and IgG3 despite identical levels of receptor expression.
 In response to a standard aggregated human IgG stimulus, FcgammaRIIIa engagement on NK cells from V/V (high-binding) homozygotes led to a larger rise in [Ca2+]i, a greater level of NK cell activation, and a more rapid induction of activation-induced cell death (by apoptosis).
 Investigation of an independently phenotyped normal cohort revealed that all donors with a low binding phenotype are F/F homozygotes, while all phenotypic high binding donors have at least one V allele.
 Initial analysis of 200 patients with SLE indicates a strong association of the low binding phenotype with disease, especially in patients with nephritis who have an underrepresentation of the homozygous high binding phenotype.
 Thus, the FcgammaRIIIa polymorphism at residue 176 appears to impact directly on human biology, an effect which may extend beyond autoimmune disease characterized by immune complexes to host defense mechanisms.

 Wu, Jianming; Edberg, Jeffrey C.; Redecha, Patricia B.; Bansal, Vipin; Guyre, Paul M.; Coleman, Kimberly; Salmon, Jane E.; and Kimberly, Robert P., "A Novel Polymorphism of FcgammaRIIIa (CD16) Alters Receptor Function and Predisposes to Autoimmune Disease" (1997).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3703.